ba-st/Ansible/docs/PublishSubscribe.md

 logger resume
 ```

-It only differ in what callback they register.
+It only differ in the callback it registers.

 ## Producing logs